 Criminal records are initially generated as a result of arrests made by cities or municipalities, state and or Federal law enforcement agencies.

-Most minor driving infractions are civil citations, not misdemeanors or felonies and are not considered arrest records.
 Therefore, they not made a part of the criminal records systems.

 However, some driving offenses are considered misdemeanors or felonies, including reckless driving and driving under the influence of alcohol or drugs.

 These kinds of convictions will appear on a criminal background report.
-Driving infractions are made a part of an individual’s driving record.

 Resulting Court records of an arrest are also part of a criminal records check.